GeekNeuron/OmniOCR/README.md

 </p>

 <p align="center">
-  <strong>A modern, offline-first OCR engine that runs entirely in your browser.</strong>
+  <strong>A modern, offline-first OCR engine that runs entirely in your browser, with an optional, powerful cloud-based advanced mode.</strong>
   <br />
   Built with Tesseract.js and designed for performance, privacy, and ease of use.
 </p>